Ralph Krueger: Personal life

 Born in Winnipeg, Krueger was raised in Steinbach, Manitoba.
 His parents were immigrants from Germany.
 He attended St. John's-Ravenscourt School where he played hockey as a centre.
 His son Justin was a member of the Charlotte Checkers of the American Hockey League and now plays for SC Bern.
 Justin played for Germany's men's national ice hockey team at the 2017 IIHF World Championship.

 In April 2019, Krueger, his wife and daughter received Swiss citizenship.

-On 4 February 2021, Krueger tested positive for COVID-19.